-- Thickness: The thickness of the lines that are drawn.
+Thickness: The thickness of the lines that are drawn.
 If the value is 0, the thickness of each line can be set individually in the pen dialog of each line.
-Otherwise this value overrides the individual values and can be used to quickly change all lines. - Background (Even): One of the two colors used for the background. - Background (Odd): The other of the two colors used for the background. - Footer Background: The color for the background of the footer. - Bin Width Factor: The bin width used when aggregating several parallel scan paths.
+Otherwise this value overrides the individual values and can be used to quickly change all lines.

+Background (Even): One of the two colors used for the background.

+Background (Odd): The other of the two colors used for the background.

+Footer Background: The color for the background of the footer.

+Bin Width Factor: The bin width used when aggregating several parallel scan paths.
 If this value is 0, the aggregated scan paths are drawn on top of each other.
+If it is 1, the entire width of the column is used to draw scan paths.

+Display Time Axis: Determines, whether the time axis is displayed.

+Time Axis Column: The column used for the labels of the time axis.

+Ignore Marking Splits Normally, if the parallel scan path displays a split marking, each split is shown in the display, and the graph is discontinuous at the split position.
+If this option is enabled, the graph display will ignore the splits and display the data as if it was continuous.
+This option can be useful if you use a Value Search to filter out recurring data rows that are not relevant for the parallel scan path.
+Be aware that enabling this option while displaying a split marking with large discontinuities can lead to incorrect impressions of the base data.

-If it is 1, the entire width of the column is used to draw scan paths. - Display Time Axis: Determines, whether the time axis is displayed. - Time Axis Column: The column used for the labels of the time axis. - Used / Ignored Values: Determines the values to be ignored in the visualization as well as the sequence of the used values.
+Used / Ignored Values: Determines the values to be ignored in the visualization as well as the sequence of the used values.
 Use drag & drop to change.